-As an example, consider that the payoff responsiveness, $\lambda$ , equals 0.3 (which is in fact the value of $\lambda$ that enables the QRE to best fit the data in Moinas and Pouget (2013) according to the maximum likelihood criteria).
+As an example, consider that the payoff responsiveness, λ , equals 0.3 (which is in fact the value of λ that enables the QRE to best fit the data in Moinas and Pouget (2013) according to the maximum likelihood criteria).
 In this case, the probability to buy is 43% for the third player, 73% for the second player, and 87% for the first player.
-These probabilities to buy fit Moinas and Pouget (2013)'s data much better than the Nash equilibrium that predicts a probability to buy of zero for each player.
+These probabilities to buy fit Moinas and Pouget (2013)'s data much better than the Nash equilibrium.
 They also show that QRE can display a snowball effect: it becomes less and less costly to buy the overvalued asset when a trader is further away from the maximum price.

 For the cases in which the cap is higher than one, the predictions of the QRE can be computed similarly by taking into account the probability to be first, second or third conditional on the price being proposed.
-The predicted probabilities to buy of the QRE with $\lambda = 0.3$ for all the cases considered in Moinas and Pouget (2013) (cap at 1, cap at 100, cap at 1,000, and no cap) are illustrated in Figure 3.
+The predicted probabilities to buy of the QRE with $\lambda = 0.3$ for all the cases considered in Moinas and Pouget (2013) (cap at 1, cap at 100, cap at 1,000, and no cap) are illustrated in Figure 4.
+The excel file provided in the supplemental material enables to automatically estimate the value of λ by maximum likelihood, and to draw a figure similar to one of the panels in Figure 4.
+INSERT FIGURE 4